Telex

 Telex is a telecommunication system that allows text-based messages to be sent and received by teleprinter over telephone lines.
 The term "telex" may refer to the service, the network, the devices, or a message sent using these.
-Telex emerged in the 1930s and became a major method of sending text messages electronically between businesses in the post–World War II period.
+Telex emerged in Germany in the 1930s and became a major method of sending text messages electronically between businesses in the post–World War II period.
 Its usage declined as the fax machine grew in popularity in the 1980s.